MaJerle/lwcell/docs/api-reference/lwgsm/input.rst

 and process input bytes directly.

 .. note::
-	When using this mode, function :cpp:func:`lwgsm_input_process` must be used and it may only be called from thread context.
+	When using this mode, function :cpp:func:`lwcell_input_process` must be used and it may only be called from thread context.
 Processing of input bytes is done in low-level input thread, started by application.

 .. tip::
 	Check :ref:`um_porting_guide` for implementation examples.

-.. doxygengroup:: LWGSM_INPUT
+.. doxygengroup:: LWCELL_INPUT